Service-Learning and Civic Engagement

 Find a Service-Learning Project

-Spirit of Service Days are opportunities to learn and serve with local organizations for a day with other MC students.
+Learn and serve with local organizations for a day with other MC students.
 Past Spirit of Service Days have included Good Deeds Day, MLK Day of Service, Accenture Day of Service, annual Earth Day clean-ups, and Homeless Resource Day.

-Whether you're a regular volunteer, new to community service, or part of a club that wants to plan a day of service, we hope you'll join our network and help spread the spirit of service everywhere.
+Whether you're a regular volunteer, new to community service, or part of a club that wants to plan a day of service, we hope you'll join our network and spread the spirit of service everywhere.
 Join the MC Serves team on GivePulse to get involved.

 More than 35 percent of public school students are eligible for free or reduced meals during the school week.
 Smart Sacks bridge the gap between Friday and Monday, providing nutritious foods for children and their families who might not have another meal until after the weekend.